Session 3 Protocol

 COVID-19 and other transmissible airborne illnesses continue to play a role in our lives, but (thankfully) we have strategies and more knowledge of how to safely navigate them.
 At OSA, it’s important our students have as positive, safe, and interactive experience as possible.
 This plan will be amended as we learn more.
 Parents will be advised of changes in the Weekly Updates.
 Safety measures may change depending on current and updated public health guidelines.
 OSA is committed to following all requirements and recommendations from the Ventura County Department of Public Health.

 SESSION 3 SAFETY MEASURES:

 QUICK GUIDE if your child tests positive for COVID-19, if they exhibit symptoms, or if they’ve been in close contact to someone with COVID-19:

 - Students/staff who are sick with ANY flu-like symptoms (fever, body aches, coughing, sneezing) may not attend classes, even if a test for COVID is negative.

 - If students/staff exhibit any flu-like symptoms and test positive for COVID-19, they may not attend classes until they are asymptomatic for five days (some symptoms may be residual but not active) and test negative;

-- If students/staff are asymptomatic for up to ten days after a positive test, and/or continue to test positive with an at-home test, we will make recommendations for this situation on a case-by-case basis, as to when students/staff return, which may include:
+- If students/staff are asymptomatic for five days and still test positive, we will make recommendations for this situation on a case-by-case basis, as to when students/staff return, which may include:

 - risk-factors of others that the person may come in contact with;